jinmc/programmingtips/_posts/2018-05-30-Include_with_Entity_FrameWork.markdown

 the PODetail table has the specs... and also the qty of each by its specs.

-What I would like to do was go over each details and...
+What I would like to do was go over each details and get the same item with same specs.

-to be continued...

 {% highlight csharp %}